MegaSa1nt/GMDprivateServer/README.md

 - file-type — https://github.com/sindresorhus/file-type — `dashboard`

 ## License
-This project is licensed under the GPL 3.0 License - see the [LICENSE](./license.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./license.md) file for details.